Yakuza: Burakumin

-The burakumin is a group that Japanese society socially discriminates against, and its recorded history goes back to the Heian period in the 11th century.
-The burakumin are the descendants of outcast communities which originated in the pre-modern era, especially the feudal era, mainly those people with occupations which are considered tainted because they are associated with death or ritual impurity, such as butchers, executioners, undertakers, or leather workers.
-They traditionally lived in their own secluded hamlets and villages away from other groups.
+The burakumin, a group that has historically been discriminated against within Japanese society dating back to the Heian period in the 11th century, have a disproportionate percentage of yakuza members.
+The burakumin are believed to be descendants of various outcast communities in pre-modern Japan, especially the feudal era.
+Those communities are mainly those people in occupations considered tainted because their association with death or ritual impurity, such as butchers, executioners, undertakers, or leather workers.
+Burakumin traditionally lived in their own secluded hamlets and villages away from other groups.

 According to David E. Kaplan and Alec Dubro, burakumin account for about 70% of the members of Yamaguchi-gumi, the largest yakuza syndicate in Japan.

 Ethnic Koreans

 While ethnic Koreans make up only 0.5% of the Japanese population, they are a prominent part of yakuza because they suffer discrimination in Japanese society along with the burakumin.
 In the early 1990s, 18 of 90 top bosses of Inagawa-kai were ethnic Koreans.
 The Japanese National Police Agency suggested Koreans composed 10% of the yakuza proper.
 Some of the representatives of the designated Bōryokudan are also Koreans.
 The Korean significance had been an untouchable taboo in Japan and one of the reasons that the Japanese version of Kaplan and Dubro's Yakuza (1986) had not been published until 1991 with the deletion of Korean-related descriptions of the Yamaguchi-gumi.

 Japanese-born people of Korean ancestry who retain South Korean nationality are considered resident aliens and are embraced by the yakuza precisely because they fit the group's "outsider" image.

 Notable yakuza of Korean ancestry include Hisayuki Machii, the founder of the Tosei-kai, Tokutaro Takayama, the head of the 4th-generation Aizukotetsu-kai, Jiro Kiyota, the head of the 5th-generation Inagawa-kai, Shinichi Matsuyama, the head of the 5th-generation Kyokuto-kai, and Hirofumi Hashimoto, the founder of the now-defunct Kyokushinrengo-kai.